 LDC was the first (if not still the only) driving school to develop a sophisticated student (client) centred training system for learner drivers, incorporating a programme of carefully planned driving lessons with clear targets, modern teaching methods and innovative home study training materials (i.e. the LDC video series and accompanying workbook).
 When effectively applied by skilled instructors these resources resulted in learners making far more rapid progress and passing the test in far fewer driving lessons.

 Whilst this new approach proved very popular with the public at the time, many of the existing instructors did not like the system because it made it easy for learners (and/or indeed parents) to see what had been covered and what remained outstanding.
-They hated the idea of selling driving courses with test preferring instead to offer a series of potentially never-ending driving lessons.
+They hated the idea of providing a planned driving course with test preferring instead to offer a series of potentially never-ending driving lessons - dragging out the learning for as long as possible.
 They particularly didn't like the potential reduction in the number of driving lessons needed to pass the driving test (especially as the average number of hours being purchased nationally to learn to drive was 52 hours at the time and is now probably more).
 It soon became clear we would need to train a new breed of instructor who believed in offering quality, efficient training and was willing to put their clients first rather than those instructors who appeared only to be interested in what they considered to be best for them.
 As a result LDC decided to invest in the recruitment and development of new instructors from scratch, to overcome this early set back.

 Those instructors who do no share LDC's 'quality, customer first' ethos are eventually found out and encouraged to leave the franchise network to join the mass ranks of one-man bands operating on their own, doing as they please, selling never ending lessons.
 Sadly we have found the number of instructors who are willing to put the customer first, take pride in the quality of service they provide and continually strive to be the best they can be are sadly few and far between.
 Which is why despite successfully training thousands of people to become driving instructors over the last 30 years we only operate a few hundred at anyone time.